Goli Otok: Prison

 Despite having long been an occasional grazing ground for local shepherds' flocks, the barren island was apparently never permanently settled other than by the prisoners during the 20th century.
 Throughout World War I, Austria-Hungary sent Russian prisoners of war from the Eastern Front to Goli Otok.

 In 1949, the entire island was officially made into a high-security, top secret prison and labor camp set up by the authorities of the People's Federal Republic of Yugoslavia, together with the nearby Sveti Grgur island, which held a similar camp for female prisoners.
 Until 1956, following the Tito–Stalin split and throughout the Informbiro period, it was used to incarcerate political prisoners.
 These included known and alleged Stalinists, but also other Communist Party of Yugoslavia members or even non-party citizens accused of exhibiting sympathy or leanings towards the Soviet Union.

 Many anti-communists (Serbian, Croatian, Macedonian, Bulgarian, Albanian and other nationalists etc.) were also incarcerated on Goli Otok.
 Non-political prisoners were also sent to the island to serve out simple criminal sentences and some of them were sentenced to death.
 A total of approximately 16,000 political prisoners served there, of which between 400 and 600 died on the island.
 Other sources, largely based on various individual statements, claim almost 4,000 prisoners died in the camp.

 The prison inmates were forced to labor (in a stone quarry, pottery and joinery), without regard to the weather conditions: in the summer the temperature would rise as high as 40 C, while in the winter they were subjected to the chilling bora wind and freezing temperatures.
 The prison was entirely inmate-run, and its hierarchical system forced the convicts into beating, humiliating, denouncing and shunning each other.
 Those who cooperated could hope to rise up the hierarchy and receive better treatment.

 After Yugoslavia normalized relations with the Soviet Union, Goli Otok prison passed to the provincial jurisdiction of the People's Republic of Croatia (as opposed to the Yugoslav federal authorities).
 Regardless, the prison remained a taboo topic in Yugoslavia until the early 1980s.
 Antonije Isaković wrote the novel Tren (Moment) about the prison in 1979, waiting until after Josip Broz Tito's death in 1980 to release it.
-The book became an instant bestseller.
+The book became an instant bestseller. Ženi Lebl's memoir Ljubicica Bela: Vic Dug Dve I Po Godine (White Violet: A Two and a Half Year Old Joke), published in Yugoslavia in 1990, was the first published testimony by a former female prisoner.

 The prison was shut down on 30 December 1988 and completely abandoned in 1989.
 Since then it has been left to ruin.
 It has since become a tourist attraction and is visited by shepherds from Rab.
 Former Croatian prisoners are organized into the Association of Former Political Prisoners of Goli Otok.
 In Serbia, they are organized into the Society of Goli Otok.